jove-decompiler/jove/README.md

 ### But isn't `llvm-cbe` like, not perfect?
 We only demand `llvm-cbe` to handle a tiny subset of the [gigantic LLVM language specification](https://llvm.org/docs/LangRef.html).
 This proper subset is produced by `jove llvm`, which translates the straightforward [TCG](https://github.com/qemu/qemu/blob/master/docs/devel/tcg-ops.rst) (QEMU's intermediate language) instructions into LLVM instructions.
 Many times this is essentially just a one-to-one mapping.

 Upon encountering machine code with non-trivial semantics, the C code that is produced does *not* involve `llvm-cbe`.
-[It comes directly from QEMU via a plugin for `clang`](https://github.com/aleden/carbon-copy) .Luckily, QEMU is (almost) completely written in C.
+[It comes directly from QEMU via a plugin for `clang`](https://github.com/aleden/carbon-copy).
+Luckily, QEMU is (almost) completely written in C.

 ### How is `jove` tested?
 The CI test suite spins up whole-system debian emulations (via `qemu-system-*`) on all architectures.
 Thus we can test `jove` very easily on different architectures (without needing the physical machines).